darinchau/AutoMasher/README.md

 ```
 In the file `scripts/playlist_queue.txt` you can add the YouTube playlist URLs you want to download.
 The script will download the songs and process them to extract the chords and beats.

-The dataset will be saved in a folder in `resources/dataset/` in a `.data` file.
+The dataset will be saved in a folder in `resources/dataset/` in a `.dat3` file.
 Run the script
 ```bash
 python -m scripts.pack_dataset
 ```